sergatron/Movie_Recommender/README.md

 # Movie Recommendations (Work in Progress...)
+## Introduction

-There are numerous ways of making recommendations to users or friends.
+There are numerous ways of making recommendations to users, customers, or friends.
 Simple recommendations can be made using most popular movies at the time of request, or by asking a few simple questions about favorite genres and/or actors.
 There is no wrong way to do it but there some important things to keep in mind.

 ### Business Goals
 We can say that there are four main criteria needed to make successful recommendations: